fotonick/cg_chatbot/README.md

  ⢎⠱
 ```

 There's also `uv run cg_chatbot.py demo`, which will run a pre-programmed list of questions as a demonstration.
-It was useful during development to give me a pulse on performance.
+It was useful during development to give me a pulse on performance, particularly with the `-v` option to print timings.

 Finally, there's the web interface, which you can invoke with `uv run cg_chatbot.py serve`.
 Browse to http://localhost:8000 to enter your questions.

 # Installing a systemd service

-On a Linux server with systemd, you can set `cg_chatbot.py` to run as a service that is started when the machine starts, even before you log in.
+On a Linux server with systemd, you can set the web interface to run as a service that is started when the machine starts, even before you log in.

 1. Edit `cg_chatbot.service` with your own username and home directory.
 2. `sudo cp cg_chatbot.service /etc/systemd/system`